matrix-org/matrix-spec-proposals/proposals/3866-user-not-approved-error.md

 administrators to interact with them (e.g. Synapse's admin API vs Conduit's admin room).

+An error with the code `M_USER_AWAITING_APPROVAL` must include an `approval_notice_medium` field, which indicates to the user how the homeserver will let them know of their account's approval.
+The allowed values are:

+* `m.email`: the user is made aware of their account's approval by email to an address they provided during registration.
+* `m.none`: the user is not made aware of their account approval in an automated way that's managed by the homeserver.
+This can mean that a server administrator will reach out to them out of bounds (using any relevant medium), or that they should wait some time and try logging in again to see if their account has been approved.

 ### Registration

 When a user successfully registers on a homeserver that is configured so that